 Zoom on the spiced wine Hypocras, of Silvère Vivien

-But... what is a Hypocras ?
+But... what is an Hypocras wine exactly?

 A garnet red color, a wine base with honey and selected herbs, a Hypocras is a spiced wine that first appeared under this name around the 13th century.
 At this time, the city of Montpellier was renowned for the trade in a spicy wine quite similar to the one cited by Apicius in his famous Treaty.